Wall-resolved large eddy simulations of a pitching airfoil incurring in deep dynamic stall: Numerical setup

 The O-grid is obtained through a hyperbolic extrusion in the normal direction starting from the profile surface.
 The wall-normal spacing follows a geometric progression with a growth rate of 1.03.
-The standard values required for Wall-Resolved Large Eddy Simulation (WRLES), typically demanding resolution values of $\xi^+< 40$, $\eta^+<5$, and $z^+<20$~\cite{Piomelli2002, Georgiadis2010}, are always satisfied at the wall, even for the most demanding flow condition when the acceleration, due to the high angle of attack, increases the velocity at more than twice the free-stream value.
-Thus, the first layer is positioned at $1.5\cdot10^{-5} \ \text{m}$ over the surface.
-Another critical aspect in the mesh to capture dynamic stall phenomena is the element size at the leading and at the trailing edges.
-The leading edge spacing is extremely important since it covers the region where the laminar separation bubble resides during the pitch up phase and subsequently the dynamic stall vortex is generated.
-The same consideration can be applied also to the trailing edge since stall also starts from the back of the profile.
-Also for this reason the blunt trailing edge is jointed with a circle that avoids the imposition of the separation point and at the same time increases the orthogonality of the grid allowing a faster convergence.
-The element size at the nose of the airfoil is $\Delta \xi_\text{leading edge} = 1.00\cdot10^{-4}\ m$ while at the trailing edge is $\Delta \xi_\text{trailing edge} = 6.52\cdot10^{-5}\ m$.
-In order to reduce the number of points of the meshes the pressure side of the airfoil, which is not directly involved in the DSV advection, is discretized with a lower number of points.
-Specifically, the suction side has 550 nodes, the pressure side instead is limited to 385.
-This results in an average spacing on the upper surface of $\overline{\Delta \xi}_\text{suction} = 2.82\cdot10^{-4}\ m$ and on the lower surface of $\overline{\Delta \xi}_\text{pressure} = 4.04\cdot10^{-4}\ m$.
-In all the meshes the farfield is placed at $40c$ from the airfoil to reduce the boundary influences.
+The standard values required for Wall-Resolved Large Eddy Simulation (WRLES), typically demanding resolution values~\cite{Piomelli2002, Georgiadis2010} of $\xi^+< 40$, $\eta^+<5$, and $z^+<20$, are satisfied at the wall for all grids, even for the most demanding flow condition when the acceleration, due to the high angle of attack, increases the velocity at more than twice the free-stream value.
+Thus, the first layer is positioned at $10^{-4} \ c$ over the surface.
+Another critical aspect of the mesh to capture dynamic stall phenomena is the element size at the leading and the trailing edges.
+The leading edge spacing is extremely important since it covers the region where the laminar separation bubble resides during the pitch-up phase, and subsequently, the dynamic stall vortex is generated.
+The same consideration can also be applied to the trailing edge since the stall also starts from the back of the profile.
+Also, for this reason, the blunt trailing edge is joined with a circle that avoids the imposition of the separation point and, at the same time, increases the orthogonality of the grid, allowing faster convergence.
+The element size at the nose of the airfoil is $\Delta \xi_\text{leading edge} = 6.67\cdot10^{-4}\ c$ while at the trailing edge is $\Delta \xi_\text{trailing edge} = 4.35\cdot10^{-4}\ c$.
+To reduce the number of points of the meshes, the pressure side of the airfoil, which is not directly involved in the DSV advection, is discretized with a lower resolution.
+Specifically, the suction side has 550 nodes, and the pressure side is limited to 385.
+This results in an average spacing on the upper surface of $\overline{\Delta \xi}_\text{suction} = 1.88\cdot10^{-3}\ c$ and on the lower surface of $\overline{\Delta \xi}_\text{pressure} = 2.69\cdot10^{-3}\ c$.
+In all the meshes, the farfield is placed at $50c$ from the airfoil to reduce the boundary influences.